The Boat Race: 1877 dead heat

 The race in 1877 was declared a dead heat.
 Both crews finished in a time of 24 minutes and 8 seconds in bad weather.
 The verdict of the race judge, John Phelps, is considered suspect because he was reportedly over 70 and blind in one eye.
 Rowing historian Tim Koch, writing in the official 2014 Boat Race Programme, notes that there is "a very big and very entrenched lie" about the race, including the claim that Phelps had announced "Dead heat ... to Oxford by six feet" (the distance supposedly mentioned by Phelps varies according to the telling).

 Phelps's nickname "Honest John" was not an ironic one, and he was not (as is sometimes claimed) drunk under a bush at the time of the finish.
 He did have to judge who had won without the assistance of finish posts (which were installed in time for the next year's race).
 Some newspapers had believed Oxford won a narrow victory but their viewpoint was from downstream; Phelps considered that the boats were essentially level with each surging forward during the stroke cycle.
 With no clear way to determine who had surged forward at the exact finish line, Phelps could only pronounce it a dead heat.
 Koch believes that the press and Oxford supporters made up the stories about Phelps later, which Phelps had no chance to refute.

-Cancellations during World Wars
+Permanent Cancellations during World Wars

-Because of World War I and II, the race was not held in 1915–1919 and 1940–1945.
-On 12 January 1915, The Daily Telegraph announced that the annual race was cancelled due to men leaving for war, "for every available oarsman, either Fresher or Blue, has joined the colours."
+Because of World War I and II, the race was completely cancelled in 1915–1919 and 1940–1945.
+On 12 January 1915, The Daily Telegraph announced that the annual race was completely cancelled due to men leaving for war, "for every available oarsman, either Fresher or Blue, has joined the colours."